 High discharge velocities from culverts can cause eddies or other turbulence which could damage unprotected downstream channel banks and roadway embankments.
 To prevent damage from scour and erosion in these conditions, culvert outlet protection is needed.
-The outlet protection should extend downstream to a point where non-erosive channel velocities are established in accordance with Table 9-1.
-The outlet protection should be placed sufficiently high on the adjacent banks to provide protection from wave wash under design flow conditions.
+The outlet protection should extend downstream to a point where non-erosive channel velocities or shear stress are established in accordance with section 9.6 of this manual Table 9-1.1.31.
+The outlet protection should be placed sufficiently high on the adjacent banks to extend 1' above the design WSEL, provide protection from wave wash under design flow conditions.
+All outlet protection shall be designed with an appropriate toe depth.
+All toes shall be no less than 1'.